aidadatahub/aidadatahub.github.io/_engagements/scapis.md

 and researchers are welcome to apply for [access](../../../datasets/scapis#access).

 ### Contacts
-{% include people-table.md people='joel-hedlund,pontus-freyhult,claes-lundstrom' %}
+{% include people-table.md people='betul-eren,joel-hedlund,pontus-freyhult,claes-lundstrom' %}